-Six Sigma Organization
+Six Sigma - Organization

-Under a Six Sigma program, members of an organization are assigned specific roles to play, each with a title.
+Under a Six Sigma program, the members of an organization are assigned specific roles to play, each with a title.
 This highly structured format is necessary in order to implement Six Sigma throughout the organization.

 A leadership team or council defines the goals and objectives in the Six Sigma process.
-Just as a corporate leader sets a tone and course to achieve an objective, the Six Sigma council sets out the goals to be met by the team.
-Here is the list of leadership Council Responsibilities,
+Just as a corporate leader sets a tone and course to achieve an objective, the Six Sigma council sets the goals to be met by the team.
+Here is the list of leadership Council Responsibilities:

-Define the purpose the Six Sigma Program.
+- Defines the purpose of the Six Sigma program

-Develop a means for review and oversight.
+- Develops a mean for review and oversight

-Support team members and defend established positions.
+- Support team members and defend established positions

-Duties include working as go-between for sponsor and leadership, scheduling the work of the team, identifying and defining desired results of the project, mediating disagreements, conflicts, and resistance to the program and identifying success as it occurs.
+Duties include working as a go-between for sponsor and leadership, scheduling the work of the team, identifying and defining the desired results of the project, mediating disagreements, conflicts, and resistance to the program and identifying success as it occurs.

 Responsibilities include communication with the sponsor in defining project goals and rationale, picking and assisting team members and other resources, keeping the project on schedule, and keeping track of steps in the process as they are completed.

-An employee who works on a Six Sigma project, given specific duties within a project, and deadlines to meet in reaching specific project goals.
+An employee who works on a Six Sigma project, given specific duties within a project, and has deadlines to meet in reaching specific project goals.

-The team members execute specific Six Sigma assignments and work with other members of the team within a defined project schedule, to reach specifically identified goals.
+Team members execute specific Six Sigma assignments and work with other members of the team within a defined project schedule, to reach specifically identified goals.

 The individual who takes on responsibility for a process after a Six Sigma team has completed its work.

-Extended Definitions of Roles - Belt Colors
+Extended Definitions of Roles Belt - Colors

-The black belt holder is usually given the role of team leader, the person who is responsible for execution and scheduling.
+The black belt holder is usually given the role of a team leader, the person who is responsible for execution and scheduling.

-2. Master Black Belt:
+Master Black Belt

 The Master Black Belt is available to answer procedural questions and to resolve the technical issues that come up.